 Congratulations!
 You are part of a slim minority of people who have enough grit and gumption to explore their inner unknown with casual fearlessness.
 You peer inwards, unsure of what lies beyond, but still take step after step with sure footing.
 Curiosity and commitment to authenticity anchor your values – you, sails full of wind.

 As I write this sitting in Brooklyn, New York – forever a forefront of progressive ideals, especially ones of sexuality – it’s tough to imagine a world in which bisexuality would be something… scary to explore?
+Many already explore bisexuality through porn.
+Why not try this out fuckedtube xxx is always free to better understand what you enjoy.
 And not to say you’re scared, no you seem emboldened if anything, I say this more to remind myself that the majority of the world is in fact not like Brooklyn, New York, and that situations like yours must still be treated delicately.
 You seem, from what I can dissect from the few words you’ve offered, proud and excited and, well, ready.
 Ready for what’s next, ready to meet a realer you, a more… shall we say… sexually satisfied you?

 I don’t think there are such things as gay or straight or bi.

 I believe it’s just all various shades of grey.
 I think you’re attracted to who you’re attracted to when you’re attracted to them for whatever reason you are currently finding them attractive.
+You can see a massive range of people on websites similar to watchmygf.sex explore their shades of grey in their own sexuality.
 I think we kid ourselves when we attempt to confine sexuality to names and terms and definitions – and though we’ve gotten exponentially more progressive when it comes to sexuality, we’ve also gotten incredibly complicated.

 In the face of my own ignorance I will acknowledge the importance of having nuanced labels.
 Labels are not always confining, they can give us strength and power and validity.
 Giving something a name gives it power; labels enable people to build community around feelings that have long been marginalised.
 But one can get lost in the seemingly endless combinations of root words and prefixes that equate to complicated sexual orientations.